kevinchen870/redistributiontool/README.md

     Uses the styles.css file for the look fo the app
 3. server: Functionality of the App - what happens when people interact with the functions.

-A standalone code exists 'leaflet' which was built for prototyping
+A standalone code exists 'editmap' which was built for prototyping

+#To Do
+add SA1 to user created division template - DONE

+Build UI to upload user file
+change to tab format
+Download template
+User upload section
+Leaflet map
+User saves html

+Build Server functions
+Download Template

+Merge uploaded SA1 file with SA1s
+dissolve by new group
+create leaflet
+centre on divisions midpoint
+label contains new total pop and deviation from quota SA2, current, proposed turned off by default

+save as html